Marcus Folkesson

 D&D - My confession

 Dungeons and dragons - My confession I have always been fascinated about fantasy.
 The computer games I appreciated most during my young days was role-playing game such as Baldur's Gate, Diablo and Neverwinter Nights, all games with their own mysterious setting there evil lurks at every corner.
 For half a year ago, a friend of mine introduced me to Dungeons and Dragons 5e and I was hooked.
-Maybe a little too much. cover
+Maybe a little too much.
+As usual. cover